jcaillon/Notes/git/git.md

 ### git branch

-Lists existing branches, including remote branches if ‘-a’ is provided.
+Lists existing branches, including remote branches if `-a` is provided.
 Creates a new branch if a branch name is provided.
-Branches can also be created with ‘-b’ option to ‘git checkout’.
+Branches can also be created with `-b` option to `git checkout`.

 Branches are *savepoints*.
 Since they are references, they make commits reachable.
 Creating a commit is thus a way to nail down part of the graph that you migh want to come back to later.